YuukioFuyu/BEiT-Classification/README.md

 This project is under the uwu license, meaning you're free to use it for all your kawaii needs~!
 Just remember to keep spreading the kawaii vibes~! (ﾉ´ヮ´)ﾉ*:･ﾟ✧

 ---

-Hope this brings some kawaii vibes to your GitHub repository!
-Let me know if you need further adjustments~!